Nobel Prize Day

 Observing Nobel Prize Day

-Nobel Prize Day can be observed by watching the Nobel Prize Ceremony online, by learning more about Alfred Noble, or by learning about past and present Nobel Laureates.
+Nobel Prize Day can be observed by watching the Nobel Prize Ceremony online, by learning more about Alfred Nobel, or by learning about past and present Nobel Laureates.
 You can also use the hashtag #NobelPrizeDay on your social media accounts to spread the word about this holiday.